akosiorek/akosiorek.github.io/_notes/2019-12-29-how_to_get_that_job.markdown

 If you are travelling across many time-zones, it might be a good idea to arrive a few days in advance to adjust to the local time zone.

 After the on-site, you will hear back from your recruiter within two to ten working days, hopefully with good news.
-If you do not hear back from them after four days, it might be a good idea to reach out and ask what is taking so long.
+If you do not hear back from them after four days, it might be a good idea to follow up.
 Getting the actual numbers might require another week or two of waiting, though.

 As a side note, I like following up with the recruiters after every single interview.